htoigo/dotfiles/README.md

 current directory the newly created repo directory, and run the `install.sh` script from there.

-This will use GNU stow to "stow" (i.e., install) these config files in your home directory.
+This will use GNU stow to _stow_ (i.e., install) these config files in your home directory.
 With GNU stow, your config files become symlinks from their usual locations to their locations within the dotfiles repo directory tree.
 The install script will install GNU stow, if it is not already on your machine.